SamTebbs33/elk/README.md

 # elk
-Write HTML in a markup language like JSON
+Write HTML in a more concise way

 ## Example
 ```